Neu Center for Supportive Medicine & Cancer Survivorship

 The Sidney Kimmel Cancer Center at Thomas Jefferson University provides a full array of cancer care to adult patients throughout the Delaware Valley.

-As people live longer with this disease, patients and their families need a network of support to address the profound impact that cancer has on every facet of life.
+When it comes to a cancer diagnosis, it's not just the patient that is affected.
+Families of cancer patients need a network of support to address the profound impact that cancer has on every facet of life.
 Interdisciplinary supportive medicine, offered through the Neu Center for Supportive Medicine and Cancer Survivorship, provides patients and their families the services they need to tackle the emotional and physical stresses associated with a diagnosis of cancer.

 A New Addition to Jefferson's Cancer Program